 Overdosing.
 It is possible to give too much of this supplement to your pet, so be sure to check with your veterinarian for dosing information and to make sure the possible side effects are worth it.

-How should you give fish oil to your pet?
+How should you give it to your pet?

 Supplements in the form of capsules or liquids are readily available online and in stores.
 You’ll want to check doses and quality of the type you choose since supplements are not well regulated.